I've been a freelance writer focusing on movies, hiking, stamps, volleyball, and politics.

-All mileage calculated using the High Peaks Adirondack Trail Map
+All mileage was calculated using the High Peaks Adirondack Trail Map.

 To get to the trailhead, I took Route 73 West out of Lake Placid until the town of Keene Valley.
 Just before reaching Keene Valley, you pass Marcy Airfield.
 Once in town, it was a right turn onto Adirondacks Street and then up the road until you run into the Garden Lot.

 For this hike, there are two options depending on your day of hike and arrival time.
 If it’s midweek, you might be able to get a spot at the Garden Parking lot (first video).
 If it’s the weekend, you’ll likely have to park at Marcy Airfield (second video) and take the shuttle ($5 each way) to the Garden lot.
 The Marcy Airfield video is from the hike we did to HaBaSa on a different date.
-Currently, with Covid issues in 2020, the shuttle is not operating.
+Covid issues may affect the shuttle schedule.